The Mirror-Prox Sliding Method for Non-smooth decentralized saddle-point problems: Introduction

 \section{Introduction}

 In this paper we study decentralized non-smooth saddle point problems (SPP).
-Practical importance of the nonsmooth SPP setting is explained by its applications, which include Total Variation image processing problems \cite{drori2015simple} and Wasserstein Barycenter problem, see e.g. \cite{yufereva2022decentralized}.
+Practical importance of the non-smooth SPP setting is explained by its applications, which include Total Variation image processing problems \cite{drori2015simple} and Wasserstein Barycenter problem, see e.g. \cite{yufereva2022decentralized}.
 In turn, decentralization is a popular and effective \cite{lian2017can} approach for handling large-scale problems.

 To date the theory of decentralized optimization and decentralized saddle point problems can be considered quite well established.
 Algorithms that match lower bounds are known for almost all of these problems subclasses \cite{gorbunov2022recent}.
 So, $\mu$-strongly convex case with $L$-smooth functional was considered in work \cite{opt_alg_beznos}.
-The authors proved lower bounds for this case and obtain optimal algorithm in deterministic case.
+The authors proved lower bounds for this case and obtained optimal algorithm in deterministic case.
 The case of non-strongly convex smooth case was researched in work \cite{opt_alg_l_smooth}.
-Authors proposed algorithm based on Extra-Step method and proved its optimality in this case with respect to oracle calls.
+Authors proposed an algorithm based on Extra-Step method and proved its optimality in this case with respect to oracle calls.

-At the same time, the case of nonsmooth SPP was left uncovered by recent research and our goal is to close this gap by providing an algorithm for decentralized nonsmooth SPP, which is optimal in terms of oracle calls and gossip steps.
-Note the work \cite{dvinskikh2019decentralized,gorbunov2019optimal} where authors considered non-smooth minimization problem.
-In the work \cite{gorbunov2022recent}, authors united results of the works \cite{dvinskikh2019decentralized,gorbunov2019optimal} and with sliding \cite{lan2020first} can be used.
+At the same time, the case of non-smooth SPP was left uncovered by recent research.
+Note, that saddle-point problems arise in different applications, e.g. fair training \cite{Baraz_non_convex_minimax}, adversarial machine learning \cite{Goodfellow_scale}, Generative adversarial network \cite{Goodfellow}.
+Some of such problems also include non-smooth object functions.
+In particular, it is problems with $\ell_1$-penalization \cite{sparse_gan}, \cite{sparse_dictionary} and some statements of Support Vector Machine \cite{svm_leon}.
+The significant part of such problems should be solved over several devices.
+So, our goal is to close this gap by providing an algorithm for decentralized non-smooth SPP, which is optimal in terms of oracle calls and gossip steps.

-To obtain optimal result we penalize initial problem similarly to \cite{dvinskikh2019decentralized,gorbunov2019optimal}.
-After that we will use recently proposed sliding from \cite{Lan_MPS}.
-Note, that in original work this sliding can not be used for non-smooth saddle-point optimization.
-But we consider inexact oracle for operator of gradient (see \cite{Gasnikov,Vorontsova2021}).
-We obtained that error does not accumulate in sliding.
-It allows to use this sliding for penalized problem and obtained optimal algorithm for non-smooth non-strongly convex case both in number of communications rounds and number of gradient calls per node.